pombredanne/iGold/README.md

  * Discovery and download of s3 bucket objects (an alternative to aws cli-tools when cli doesn't do what you want.
 [SherlocksHat-cli tools](https://github.com/SherlocksHat/iGold/blob/master/scripts/5-s3-bucket-list-objects.sh).

- * Run URLs through otxurls and waybackurls
+ * Run URLs through otxurls and waybackurls and spider them?